-The engineering, operations and maintenance actions to control, within acceptable limits of ageing, degradation and wear out of systems, structures or components.
+The engineering, operations and maintenance actions to control ageing degradation of systems, structures or components within acceptable limits.

 Anticipated Operational Occurrences

 An operational process deviating from normal operation, which is expected to occur during the operating lifetime of a facility but which, in view of appropriate design provisions, does not cause any significant damage to items important to safety, nor lead to accident conditions.